Women who marched: One year later

 Learning how to listen

-Summer Johnston traveled from Eugene, Oregon to Washington DC for last year's march.
+Summer Johnston traveled from Eugene, Oregon to Washington, DC, for last year's march.
 She was only able to attend after her husband used some insurance money from a motorcycle accident to pay for her trip.

 This year, the mother of three will be marching in Eugene.